 After School Charger Club Program

-Ansonia Public Schools will be concluding the second year the Charger Club after school program, which is funded by a State Department of Education 21st Century Community Learning Center Grant, on Friday, May 19, 2017.
+Ansonia Public Schools will be opening the third year of the Charger Club after school program, which is funded by a State Department of Education 21st Century Community Learning Center Grant.
+Students will be enrolled on an invitation basis starting in September.

-The after school program for students in Grades 6-8 began on Monday, Sept.
-26, 2016 and was held every day of school, Monday-Friday for 150 days.
+The after school program serves 100 students in Grades 5-8 and operates Monday-Friday for 150 days.
 Students invited to the program receive homework assistance in their schools three days each week; attend the Boys & Girls Club five days each week for fitness and other enrichment activities; and participate in hands-on science classes once a week at the Ansonia Nature & Recreation Center.
 Additional programs involving parents and/or Charger club families are being held in conjunction with Valley Regional Adult Education, Parent Child Resource Center, and Junior Achievement of Western Connecticut.

 A new logo, created by AMS student Leandra Tuttle, was announced on Dec.
 14, 2016 and appears at the top of the page.

-A monthly workshop series for parents/guardians began in December 2016 and concluded in April 2017.
+A monthly workshop series for parents/guardians was held from December 2016-April 2017.
 Here are links to handouts created by the Anti-Defamation League, which were provided at the first workshop: 10 Ways to Respond to Bullying, Taking a Stand, Bullying Prevention and Intervention Tips for Families, and What to Do if your Child Exhibits Bullying Behavior.

-Newsletters will be published throughout the year and will be posted here, as well as copies provided to parents and guardians.
-A special edition, dated Dec.
-23, 2016, features information about the new club logo and the first field trip on Dec.
-16.
+Newsletters are published throughout the year and will be posted here, as well as copies provided to parents and guardians.

-For the parents and guardians of the 100 students enrolled in the program, we hope your children had a great year!
+For the parents and guardians of the 100 students enrolled in the program last year, we hope your children had a great experience!

 Eileen Ehman, Project Director, and Mary Lynn Mott, Assistant Project Director, Ansonia Charger Club